Huzaifah Aziz

-Huzaifah Abdul Aziz is a Singaporean professional footballer who plays either as a midfielder or full-back for Singapore Premier League club Hougang United and the Singapore National Team.
+Huzaifah Abdul Aziz is a Singaporean professional footballer who plays primarily as a central-midfielder for Singapore Premier League club Hougang United and the Singapore National Team.

+A versatile player, Huzaifah is also capable as a defensive-midfielder, left-back or centre-back.
 He is the nephew of former Singapore International Malek Awab.

-He was promoted from the Geylang Prime League Squad to the Senior squad in 2015 before moving to Hougang United FC in 2016.

 Club career

 Geylang International

 He made his senior and professional debut on 28 August 2015.
+He was promoted from the Geylang Prime League Squad to the Senior squad in 2015 before moving to Hougang United in 2016.

 Hougang United

 After being released by the Eagles, he joined the Hougang's revolution.